yogesh-qualitas/SMPG-001/README.md

-#This is a project to9 generate password on local system using its mac adress
+#This is a project to generate password on local system using its mac adress